djhawbaker/homeServiceRobot/README.md

 # Home Service Robot
 Robo Nano Degree: Final project.
-Robot to navigate a home
+Robot to navigate a home, collect a marker and return it to a drop-off location.

-This project is to build a robot that will map and navigate an environment with specific waypoints.
+The marker is originally unknown to the robot and the coordinates are published to it once it needs to be collected.

 ### To run, setup a terminal and run the following
 1. cd catkin_ws